 I have a 10-year old daughter who still very much believes.
 My son, who is 15 now, did not know that I was Santa until he was 12!
 I managed to keep my secret identity hidden quite easily up until last year.
 That's when I started ClausNET.

 As you can imagine I am on the site often.
 This has been a challenge recently as my daughter, who is very much Daddy's girl lately loves to hang on my shoulder while I am working on the computer.
-More than a few times, I've had to quickly collapse my brow
+More than a few times, I've had to quickly collapse my browse

 There used to be a show on British television years ago called Men Behaving Badly.
 As the title of the sitcom suggests, the basic premise of the show revolved around men who frequently engaged in childish pranks and behaving immaturely and selfishly.